 By the time the police arrived, it was a scene outside the ICU.
 Three hospital administrators came to fight.
 One of them told the police officer that Dr. Bowden’s nurse had to be stopped because of the Ivermectin pills.

-Erin said she told the police and the hospital that, “If I wanted to kill him, I would have done it some other way- I wouldn't have gone through this court process.”
+Erin said she told the police and the hospital, “If I wanted to kill him, I would have done it some other way- I wouldn't have gone through this court process.”

-Dr. Bowden told me that, ”Before I started prescribing it, I looked at the original study on ivermectin presented to the FDA and saw no safety concerns.
+Dr. Bowden told me, ”Before I started prescribing it, I looked at the original study on ivermectin presented to the FDA and saw no safety concerns.
 I then tried to find data on lethal overdose from ivermectin and found no published studies.”

 The hospital staff showed the police another court document and said it was a stay by the appeals court.
 Erin said she didn’t know about this new document, but it did not have a judge’s signature on it.

 “They wouldn’t show me anything — other than that 510-page thing— just scrolling and scrolling,” she said.
 “Beth, my attorney, said that is not the order that is the proposed order.”